 In accordance with Item 402(u) of Regulation S-K, passed as part of the Dodd-Frank Wall Street Reform Act and Consumer Protection Act of 2010, we determined the ratio of the annual total compensation of Mr. Jagdfeld relative to the annual total compensation of our median employee.
-Since there have been no changes in the Company's employee population or employee compensation arrangements that we believe would significantly impact the pay ratio disclosure, we have chosen to use the same median employee for the 2019 pay ratio disclosure that we used for the 2017 disclosure.

-We identified our median employee in 2017 using a multistep process that is permitted under the SEC rules.
-We first examined the annual cash compensation paid to each employee during 2017, which we gathered from payroll data.
-The total number of employees was 4,145, which included all full-time, part-time, and seasonal employees.
-We then examined the 2017 annualized base salaries for all individuals who were employed by us as of November 1, 2017.
+Also in accordance with the rules, in 2020 we identified a new median employee using a multistep process that is permitted under the SEC rules.
+We first examined the annual cash compensation paid to each employee during 2020, which we gathered from payroll data.
+The total number of employees was 6,546, which included all full-time, part-time, and seasonal employees.
+We then examined the 2020 annualized base salaries for all individuals who were employed by us as of November 30, 2020.
 For purposes of reporting annual total compensation and the ratio of annual total compensation of the CEO to the median employee, both the CEO and median employee's annual total compensation were calculated consistent with the disclosure requirement of executive compensation under the Summary Compensation Table ("SCT").
-Consistent with last year's calculation, in 2019, to present a holistic view of total compensation, we elected to include the value of health and welfare benefits in the annual total compensation of both our CEO and our median employee.
+Consistent with the prior two years and to present a holistic view of total compensation, we elected to include the value of health and welfare benefits in the annual total compensation of both our CEO and our median employee.
 The results are as follows:

-- Median of annual employee compensation excluding CEO: \$60,317 - Annual Total Compensation of CEO: \$6,062,990 - Ratio of CEO annual total compensation to median employee compensation: 101:1
+- Median of annual employee compensation excluding CEO: \$62,058 - Annual Total Compensation of CEO: \$6,973,049 - Ratio of CEO annual total compensation to median employee compensation: 112:1

-2019 Equity Compensation Plan Information at Fiscal Year-End
+2020 Equity Compensation Plan Information at Fiscal Year-End

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1,814,355 \$42.04 2,601,309 Equity compensation plans not approved by security holders (1)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 1,746,477 \$49.08 2,276,665 Equity compensation plans not approved by security holders (1)